 Is it safe?
 Does it work?
 As long as you take in enough calories and nutrients, it's probably safe to follow the diet plan.
-Eating jars of baby food as snacks and to replace a meal or two each day might be okay, but you still need to get a variety of nutrient-dense foods into your body every day to be healthy.
+Eating jars of baby food as snacks as an occasional meal replacement or snack might be okay, but you still need to get a variety of nutrient-dense foods into your diet.
 The baby food diet isn't safe if you don't get enough calories every day; even a low-calorie diet requires a minimum number of calories.

 Some baby food dieters believe eating baby food is beneficial because they think baby food is free from artificial food additives and pesticides.
 This is only true with organic brands.
 Regular brands might still contain colorings and preservatives.

-Baby foods are low in fat and may be low in sugar (read the labels to be sure), but eating this way is expensive because you're paying for each individual portion and when you're done, you have a lot of little glass jars or plastic containers to throw out.
+Baby foods are low in fat and may be low in sugar (read the labels to be sure), but eating this way is expensive because you're paying for each individual container.
+And when you're done, you have a lot of little glass jars or plastic containers to throw out.